 MSMEs (Micro, Medium and Small enterprises) in India have tremendous potential to grow and contribute to the Indian economy.
-Long term partnerships with Indian MSMEs having good technical capabilities could not only provide a low-cost advantage but also a source of “frugal innovation” for companies worldwide.
+Long-term partnerships with Indian MSMEs having good technical capabilities could not only provide a low-cost advantage but also a source of “frugal innovation” for companies worldwide.
 An ecosystem with MSMEs could be a source of global competitive advantage for the companies investing in India.
 The corridors for different sectors would further assist in the creation of the ecosystem for co-development and growth.
 In particular, the food sector has seen a lot of participation from domestic and global players.
 The reason for such increased investment in the food sector are as follows:

-- Recurring grants in aid ranging from Rs.10 lakhs to 50 lakhs is provided for MSMEs looking to set-up plants in food processing.
+- Recurring grants in aid ranging from Rs.10 lakhs to 50 lakhs are provided for MSMEs looking to set-up plants in food processing.
 This is in addition to various state govt schemes which are promoting specific food sectors.

 - Agribusiness opportunity to cater to rural India is almost $330bn and rigorous training being imparted by the food processing ministry for MSMEs in this sector.
-This has not only led to raise in income in rural households but also promised more stable income flows, farm labor returning back to the farms as agricultural income is more stable and available throughout the year.
+This has not only led to a rise in income in rural households but also promised more stable income flows, farm labor returning back to the farms as agricultural income is more stable and available throughout the year.

-Overall SolutionBuggy has seen a lot of projects related to innovative implementation and product strategization in the food sector posted by MSMEs from Tier II and III cities.
-So the requirement is clearly for knowledgeable food consultants with good experience in handling projects across domain and also its customization for the small and medium sectors.
+Overall SolutionBuggy has seen a lot of projects related to innovative implementation and product stratification in the food sector posted by MSMEs from Tier II and III cities.
+So the requirement is clearly for knowledgeable food consultants with good experience in handling projects across domains and also its customization for the small and medium sectors.
 We have successfully completed more than 1,080+ projects in various domains and have helped MSMEs get verified food consultants and solve their problems.